As human beings, we can’t help but try to compartmentalize and quantify things.

 If you’re already familiar with backlinks and their relationship to SEO, feel free to skip this section.

-As a primer, backlinks are hyperlinks that are pointed to a page on your website.
+As a primer, backlinks are hyperlinks that are pointed to a web page on your website.
 Earning backlinks is valuable for many reasons, as they increase visibility of your website and send traffic your way.

 More relevantly to SEO, backlinks serve as a kind of vote of confidence, helping bolster the authority of your website and internal pages.
 While the mechanics of calculating authority are somewhat complicated and poorly understood, we do understand that the quantity and quality of your backlinks has a direct bearing on your domain authority and page authority.

-The higher your domain authority rises, the more likely your pages are to rank highly in Google searches.
+The higher your domain authority rises, the more likely your web pages are to rank highly in Google searches.

-The higher your page authority rises, the more likely that individual page is to rank highly in Google searches.
+The higher your page authority rises, the more likely that individual web page is to rank highly in Google searches.

 In other words, earn lots of backlinks and you’ll rise to the top of the search engine results pages (SERPs) for queries relevant to your website.